 #6 Updated by skyjake over 6 years ago

 In practice, it is quite a lot of work to replicate all of Snowberry's features in Doomsday.
 However, every day Snowberry is growing more outdated.
 To facilitate gradual transition away from Snowberry, the distribution packages should already allow one to launch Doomsday directly into Ring Zero while retaining Snowberry as-is.
 This way people who have problems with Snowberry could already skip it.

-#12 Updated by vermil over 4 years ago
+#12 Updated by vermil about 5 years ago

 I've been wondering if Dday should remove Snowberry from the very first 1.16 unstable build, irrespective of whether all of it's features are easily accessible via Ring Zero or the Taskbar (all of Snowberry's features are accessible in some way by Dday or the command line)?
 There are some features of Dday I wouldn't suggest doing such a thing with, but I debate that with this feature and it's 'state', that it might be beneficial?

 To give the new UI a public testing so to speak; currently I think Snowberry means that 99.9% of users will completely bypass Ring Zero and the Taskbar.

 I have to admit that I'm not sure under which tracker issue that discussion on dropping Snowberry belongs?

 #13 Updated by danij about 5 years ago